stites/stites.io/posts/2018-11-02-hasktorch-release.md

 ```

 We also need to be able to move a model towards the optimal hyperparameters
-using a small fraction of a calculated gradient -- a process commonly known as
+using a small fraction of the gradient -- a process commonly known as
 gradient descent.

 ```